npm/npm/README.md

 To install npm, do this:

-    node install-npm.js
+    make install

+If you get any complaints, try

+    sudo make install

 That will use npm to install itself, like [Ouroboros](http://en.wikipedia.org/wiki/Ouroboros).
-From there, you can call the command line program which is cleverly named `npm`.
+From there, you can call the command line program `npm`, and read this file by doing `man npm`.

 ## What works now: